The Chewy Doughnuts of Gavino’s Donuts Dougnut Shop (Eat)

 A new doughnut shop to love

-Gavino’s Donuts is very different from the doughnut shop that we know here in the Philippines.
-I am not saying that the donuts we are used to aren’t delicious, but it’s just that Gavino’s offerings have a different character—its texture is chewier.
-I think it’s one of the reasons that would make anyone chomp on one piece after another.
+Gavino’s Donuts is quite different from the typical doughnut shops we’re familiar with in the Philippines.
+I’m not saying the donuts we’re used to aren’t delicious, but Gavino’s offerings have a unique character — their texture is noticeably chewier.
+I believe this is one of the reasons that makes you want to keep reaching for one piece after another.

-Meanwhile, their version of munchkins or small donut balls is called Mochi balls.
+Meanwhile, their version of munchkins, or small doughnut balls, is called Mochi Balls.

 A doughnut shop with mochi balls

 The prices of their donuts are relatively reasonable.
-Gavino’s Donuts offer regular and premium Mochi rings and Mochi balls.
-The premium selections are pricier (but you knew that already J) than the regular ones.
+Gavino’s Donuts offers both regular and premium Mochi Rings and Mochi Balls.
+As expected, the premium selections are pricier than the regular ones.

 Gavino's menu